The Acacia Hotel & Spa Goa – Compact, central, and good-value, but not beachside.

 - Area: Busy area of shops, bars, and cafés, and about 600m from the attractive beach which has several interesting cafés on the sand.

-- How to Get There: From the airport (37km, 70 to 90-minute drive), there is little choice except overpriced pre-paid taxis.
-The nearest major train station is at Vasco da Gama, 39km away (70 to 90-minute drive).
+- How to Get There: From the airport (35 km), there is little choice except overpriced pre-paid taxis.
+The nearest major train station is at Vasco da Gama, 40 km away.

 - Handy to: Facilities and beaches at Candolim.